vimlet/vimlet-less/README.md

 * Compile less files.
 * Watcher to look for changes and update files on the fly.

+You can access the source code at [vimlet/less-watcher](https://github.com/vimlet/vimlet-less)

 ## Installation

 npm install @vimlet/less